synocle/swatch/README.md

 # swatch
-Searches Google for "Hours since [currentDateTime]", thus a stopwatch.
+Searches Google for `Hours since [currentDateTime]` -- thus, it is a stopwatch.

+You may replace `Hours` with `Time`, `Seconds`, `Minutes`, `Days` et cetera.

 Place it in C:\Windows and then you can run the command "swatch" in your terminal.

-It will open your default browser to a Google page, showing the time elapsed since you launched.
+It will open your default browser to a Google search, showing the time elapsed since you launched command.

-You can then bookmark this page.
-It will act as a stopwatch.
+You can then bookmark the page if you like.